 Birth control pills are 99% effective if they are used correctly.
 However, in reality, the pills are only around 91% effective.
-This is due to the fact that missing the pills and taking the pills on wrong time can occur keeping in view the busy schedules and hectic lifestyles.
+This is due to the fact that missing the pills and taking the pills at the wrong time can occur, keeping in view the busy schedules and hectic lifestyles.
 Therefore, it is found that out of 100 pill users, 9 of them get pregnant every year.

 Therefore, even though it is possible to start taking the birth control pills on any day of the month, you should always keep another birth control method like condoms as a backup at least during the first 7 days to ensure complete safety.